Plan Your Weekend

 Disclaimer: Neither Open House nor the leader or organiser of any event, activity or walk advertised in the guide or on the Open House website nor any other programme listing, print or electronic, shall be held liable for the death or injury, accident or damage to the person or property (including theft or loss) of any event participant or any guest or any person occurring during or arising from participation in any of the events advertised in the Open House London programme.

 Look out for the entries coded as having architects on site; it means that architects will be giving talks and tours of some of the buildings they’ve designed.
-There were a staggering 1600 tours being given by architects last year in total.
 Sometimes you will also find the practice director on site.
 Also, some of their studios/offices will be open, so you will be able to see the projects they’re working on.
 Don’t forget to look out for the factsheets which will be available at most buildings.